Offered by the Hagop Kevorkian Center for Near Eastern Studies in partnership with Global Nomads Group

 - Teach classes with students who have at least an intermediate grasp of English.

 - Have authorization to implement Global Nomads’ Student to World program in their classroom.

 All applicants must fill out this Google Form.

-Applicants will be asked to provide a statement of purpose not exceeding two single-spaced pages describing their interest in implementing the Art in Action curriculum, detailing how it will benefit their students, and why they wish to pursue this fellowship.
+Applicants will be asked to provide a statement of purpose not exceeding two single-spaced pages describing their interest in the Student to World program, detailing how it will benefit their students, and why they wish to pursue this fellowship.
 Applicants must also provide a C.V. and answer all of the questions in the form.

 *Normally Kevorkian Teacher Fellowships are open to grades K-12, but because of the nature of the Global Nomads Curriculum we are only able to offer Fellowships to teachers working with students of a certain age.